danychauvin/constitexprImportdata/README.md

 ### readMMData.R

-Warnings: There are currently two versions:
+Warnings: There are currently three versions:
 - readMMData_202008.R is compatible with the old deepMoma output (202008).
 - readMMData_202111.R is compatible with the newest deepMoma output (202111).
+- readMMData_20220113.R is a development version aimed at testing the rotating box (Michael).

 #### Input